mdabdulripon/Angular/README.md

      -> The variable add is assigned the return value of a self-invoking function.
      -> The self-invoking function only runs once.
 It sets the counter to zero, and returns a function expression.
      -> This is called a JavaScript closure.
 It makes it possible for a function to have "private" variables.

+### What is typeof operator!
+     -> Typeof operator returns a string that identifies the data type of an expression.

 ## JQUERY: